-What to Look for in a Sober Living Home
+Sober Living – What to look for in a Sober Living Home

 Here are some questions to ask when deciding on a specific sober living home:

 Location is important.
-The sober living home needs to be in an area that is easily accessible for the individual and close to where they may continue to attend meetings and therapy sessions.
+The home needs to be in an area that is easily accessible for the individual and close to where they may continue to attend meetings and therapy sessions.
 Ideally close to public transport and other public amenities.

 Is transportation to meetings, sessions, and aftercare services provided?

-Some sober living homes may make arrangements for rides, be on a community transit route, or allow residents to have their own cars.
+Some facilities may make arrangements for rides, be on a community transit route, or allow residents to have their own cars.

 How many residents are there?